 Timber framing must comply with NZS3604 for buildings or parts of buildings within the scope limitations of NZS 3604.
-Buildings or parts of buildings outside the scope of NZS3604 must be to a specific design in accordance with NZS 3603 and NZS 4203.
+Buildings or parts of buildings outside the scope of NZS3604 must be to a specific design in accordance with NZS 3603 and AS/NZS 1170.
 In all cases studs must be set out at 600mm maximum centres.
 Dwangs/nogs must be flush fitted at maximum 800mm centres.
-Edge fixing for the polystyrene sheets must be provided.
-Check that all soffit junctions, openings, wall/roof junctions and foundation details have support for the sheet edges.
 Timber framing must have a maximum moisture content of 24% at the time cladding commences.

 For steel framing the minimum framing specification is 'C' section studs and nogs of overall section size 75mm web and 32mm flange.
-Steel thickness must be a minimum of 0.55mm
+Steel thickness must be a minimum of 0.75mm